Mike Shula

-Mike Shula (born June 3, 1965) is an American football coach and former quarterback.
+Mike Shula (born June 3, 1965) is an American football coach and former quarterback who is currently a senior offensive assistant for the Minnesota Golden Gophers.
 He played college football for the Alabama Crimson Tide and was the school's head coach from 2003 to 2006.
 He was the offensive coordinator for the Tampa Bay Buccaneers from 1996 to 1999, the Carolina Panthers from 2013 to 2017, the New York Giants from 2018 to 2019, and for South Carolina in 2025.

 Early life

-Shula was born in Baltimore, Maryland on June 3, 1965.
+Shula was born in Baltimore, Maryland, on June 3, 1965.
 He is the son of Don Shula, the NFL's all-time winningest coach, and the younger brother of Dave Shula.
-Shula attended high school at Christopher Columbus High School, in Miami, Florida, where he won all-state honors and led his team to the state championship game in December 1982, where they lost to a powerful Pensacola Woodham High team that finished ranked No 2 in the Nation.
+Shula attended high school at Christopher Columbus High School, in Miami, Florida, where he won all-state honors and led his team to the state championship game in December 1982, where they lost to a powerful Pensacola Woodham High team that finished ranked number two in the nation.
 He enrolled at the University of Alabama, where he started at quarterback for three seasons and graduated with a degree in labor relations in 1989.